-Rotations concentrate on shoulder reconstruction, elbow reconstruction, shoulder arthroscopy, and elbow arthroscopy.
+Rotations concentrate on shoulder reconstruction, elbow reconstruction, shoulder arthroscopy and elbow arthroscopy.
 Participation in trauma-related activities is encouraged and facilitated.

-- Thursday Morning Upper Extremity Case Conference - fellow is responsible for organizing and presenting cases
+- Thursday morning upper extremity case conference (fellow is responsible for organizing and presenting cases)

-- Monday Morning Grand Rounds
+- Monday morning Orthopedic Grand Rounds

-Research is a prominent part of our program, enhanced by carefully monitored patient registries and close cooperation with the basic science laboratories, division of statistics, and medical illustrators.
+Research is a prominent part of the Adult Upper Extremity Reconstructive Surgery Fellowship, enhanced by carefully monitored patient registries and close cooperation with the basic science laboratories, Division of Biomedical Statistics and Informatics, and medical illustrators.

 There is no in-house call schedule.

 Teaching opportunities may be available when a medical student or junior resident is assigned to certain services, as well as during teaching conferences.

 To ensure that you acquire adequate knowledge and develop technical skills, your performance is monitored carefully during the course of the Adult Upper Extremity Reconstructive Surgery Fellowship.
 Each quarter, the consultants complete two core competency forms about your performance, along with an evaluation form.
 These are shared with you at the end of the quarter and then filed away permanently.

 The program director also meets with each fellow semiannually to discuss progress during the year and address concerns that may arise.